senecadene/employee_handbook/employment/discrimination.markdown

 # Employment – Discrimination

-Under no circumstances will we discriminate any candidate for a position at Seneca Systems by:
+Under no circumstances will we discriminate against any candidate for a position at Seneca Systems by:

 - race
 - gender identity